Photo Credit: AngelM – More of this Wedding Ceremony in Rangiroa

 [Between 2002-2007] I used to work with cruise ships in French Polynesia and to handling all of their calls in the islands; I would plan and coordinate shore excursions for the passengers and welcome programs everywhere in The Islands of Tahiti so I’ve visited those islands extensively.

-Pass The Expensive Wedding Arch in Bora Bora, Choose A Remote Wedding Location For Your Ceremony in Tahiti Instead
+Pass The Expensive Wedding Fees in Bora Bora, Get A Remote Location For Your Beach Wedding Ceremony In Moorea Instead

 I am based in Moorea but happy to meet you anywhere in the islands.